 These occupations are classified elsewhere in ANZSCO or are not at the required skill level.

-Interior Designer is a VETASSESS Group C occupation
+Interior Designer is a VETASSESS Group B occupation

-This occupation requires a qualification assessed as comparable to the educational level of an Australian Qualifications Framework (AQF) Diploma or higher.
+This occupation requires a qualification assessed as comparable to the educational level of an Australian Qualifications Framework (AQF) Bachelor degree or higher.

 Applicants must have fulfilled at least one of the following four criteria (1-4):